CarlKCarlK/range-set-blaze/benches/bench.md

 When adding one clump to the first set, RangeSetInt is about 30% faster than the other crates.
 The one-at-a-time methods are about 4 times faster than than the all-at-once method.

 As the number-of-clumps-to-add grows, RangeSetInt automatically switches from one-at-a-time to all-at-once.
 This allows it to be 6 times faster than the one-at-a-time methods.
-It is about 60% faster than the other all-at-once method.

-The segmap crate could easily implement the same hybrid approach.

 ### stream_vs_ad_hoc' Conclusion